What is Cannabis?

 The modernized understanding of “Hemp” has been adopted in mainstream Cannabis communities as a type of Cannabis Sativa.

 Different DNA structures of varied Cannabis plant types are known in Urban Slang as “strains” or in scientific terms Phenotypes.
 You will probably see a lot of fancy names with different ratios of chemical compounds like THC or CBD when searching for information on types of strains of Cannabis/Hemp.
 These chemical profiles of each plant strain are known as its Chemotype.
-We will go into what this means in more detail a bit later too.

-However, the word “Hemp” predominantly refers to strains that were sought after in history for their stalk fibres or Bast Fibers and is derived from the Old English term; Hanep or Saxon; Hanap.
+However, the word “Hemp” predominantly refers to strains that were sought after in history for their stalk fibres or Bast Fibers and is possibly derived from the Old English term; Hanep or Saxon; Hanap.
 The differences in the ‘Fiber’ potential within the stalks of the 3 different Cannabis varieties are quite significant.
 Cannabis Sativa strain characteristics posit a better source for Bast Fibers indicative of why “Hemp” is used in Cannabis terminology referring to Cannabis Sativa strains.
 However, other plant species use the generic term Hemp also (ie Manila Hemp: abaca; Hemp Nettle or Bastard Hemp as examples).

 Within these types of plant families, the naturally structured genetics create different physical characteristics.